shehreendheda/katacoda-scenarios/logsintrov2/querylogs/step1.md

     <a href="https://docs.datadoghq.com/logs/explorer/live_tail/" target="_blank">Live Tail</a> is all logs ingested by Datadog after processing, but before indexing (or archiving).
 These logs do not persist in this list, so you can’t see past logs that have been displayed.
 A search query in Live Tail displays all live logs that match the query.

     [screenshot]

+    In the time range above the Log List, select `15 minutes`.